laurencleek/Lauren/_pages/about.md

   - /about.html
 ---

-I am currently a **PhD trainee** at the *European Central Bank* in the Fiscal Policies division of DG Economics.
-I am on a four month leave of absence from my PhD at the Political Science department of the *European University Institute* in Florence, Italy, where I am a second year [**PhD researcher**](https://www.eui.eu/people?id=lauren-leek).
+I am currently a visiting PhD researcher at the London School of Economics, European Institute and a **PhD trainee** at the *European Central Bank* in the Fiscal Policies division of DG Economics.
+I just came back from a four month leave of absence from my PhD at the Political Science department of the *European University Institute* in Florence, Italy, where I just started as a third year [**PhD researcher**](https://www.eui.eu/people?id=lauren-leek).

 My interests include:
 ------
-- The politics of central banking
+- Quantitative political economy (central banking, taxation, climate)
-- European fiscal integration (NGEU and monetary-fiscal interaction)
+- European fiscal integration (NGEU)
 - Computational social science (text-as-data and machine learning)
 - Political behaviour (mass-elite linkage)
-- Quantitative methods (causal inference, surveys)
+- Quantitative methods (causal inference, timeseries)

 My background:
 ------